 If there’s a dispute between any chosen Guardians appointed to act together, the Court will need to resolve the problem, which can be costly.

-In summary, here are some of the key aspects to consider when thinking about the granted parental responsibility of appointed Guardians:
+Key aspects to consider when thinking about the granted parental responsibility of appointed Guardians

 - A Guardian’s role is the same as that of a minor child’s parents;